Requirements for All Degrees

 - HIST 2111 U.S. History to 1877 satisfies Georgia History and United States History;

-- HIST 2112 History of America Since 1865 U.S. History since 1877 satisfies Georgia History and United States History
+- HIST 2112 History of the United States since 1877 U.S. History since 1877 satisfies Georgia History and United States History

 - POLS 3330 State and Local Government satisfies Georgia Constitution;

 - HIST 4130 Georgia History satisfies Georgia Constitution and Georgia History.

 Equivalent courses taken at an out-of-state institution will not satisfy the Georgia History or the Georgia Constitution requirements.